mhmzx/ExSharedPreference/README.md

    + Kotlin

      ```kotlin
-     val test: TestPreference = ExPreference.get()
-     test.testString = "new string"
+     TestPreference.testString = "new string"
-     Log.d("TestPreference#testString", test.testString)
+     Log.d("TestPreference#testString", TestPreference.testString)
+     TestPreference.testStringObserver.observe(this@AppCompatActivity) {
+         Log.d("TestPreference#testString changed", it)
+     }
      ```

    + Java

      ```java
-     TestPreference test = ExPreference.get(TestPreference.class);
-     test.setTestString("new string");
+     TestPreference.setTestString("new string");
-     Log.d("TestPreference#testString", test.getTestString());
+     Log.d("TestPreference#testString", TestPreference.getTestString());
+     TestPreference.getTestStringObserver().observe(AppCompatActivity.this, (value) -> {
+         Log.d("TestPreference#testString changed", value)
+     });
      ```

 ## Custom Type

-`ExSharedPreference` allows you to save custom types into SharedPreferences, but since SharedPreferences only supports a limited number of types, we use the conversion mechanism to complete this function.
+`ExSharedPreference` allows you to save custom types into SharedPreferences, but since SharedPreferences only supports a limited number of types, we use the `Converter<OriginT, TargetT>` to complete this function.

-**PS: We've added special support for enum types, so you needn't to add converters for enum types.**
+**PS: We've added special support for enum types, so you don't need to add converters for enum types.**

 1. Add the required custom types to the class directly.